-In April 2014, the Company added additional software license commitments to its existing software license agreement with Cadence Design Systems, Inc. ("Cadence").
+In fiscal year 2015, the Company added additional software license commitments to its existing software license agreement with Cadence Design Systems, Inc. ("Cadence").
 A member of the Company's Board of Directors is also the Chief Executive Officer, President and a Director of Cadence.
-Under these license commitments, the Company committed to pay an aggregate amount of \$6.9 million payable through January 2017.
-The Company paid \$0.6 million and \$0.4 million of license fees to Cadence for the three months ended July 31, 2014 and 2013, respectively.
-The Company paid \$1.0 million and \$0.9 million of license fees to Cadence for the six months ended July 31, 2014 and 2013, respectively.
-Operating lease expenses related to these commitments included in research and development cost were approximately \$0.5 million and \$0.4 million for the three months ended July 31, 2014 and 2013, respectively.
-Operating lease expenses related to these commitments included in research and development cost were approximately \$0.7 million and \$0.9 million for the six months ended July 31, 2014 and 2013, respectively.
+Under these license commitments, the Company committed to pay an aggregate amount of \$7.5 million payable through January 2017.
+The Company paid \$0.8 million and \$0.5 million under these agreements for the three months ended April 30, 2015 and 2014, respectively.
+License expenses related to these agreements included in research and development cost were approximately \$0.7 million and \$0.4 million for the three months ended April 30, 2015 and 2014, respectively.

-In addition to the related party transactions noted above, the Company recognized revenue from sales to Wintech Microelectronics Co., Ltd, or Wintech, the Company's logistics provider.
-Wintech, along with an affiliate, owned approximately 4.6% of the Company's voting stock as of January 31, 2013, but has sold such stock and is no longer a significant shareholder of the Company as of January 31, 2014.
-The Company recognized revenue from sales to Wintech of approximately \$30.3 million and \$22.1 million for the three months ended July 31, 2014 and 2013, respectively.
-The Company recognized revenue from sales to Wintech of approximately \$58.5 million and \$35.5 million for the six months ended July 31, 2014 and 2013, respectively.
-As of July 31, 2014 and January 31, 2014, the Company had receivables from Wintech of approximately \$12.5 million and \$7.9 million, respectively.
+In addition to the related party transactions noted above, the Company recognized revenue from sales to Wintech, the Company's logistics provider.
+Wintech, along with an affiliate, owned approximately 4.6% of the Company's voting stock as of January 31, 2013, but is no longer a significant shareholder of the Company.
+The Company recognized revenue from sales to Wintech of approximately \$45.2 million and \$28.2 million for the three months ended April 30, 2015 and 2014, respectively.
+As of April 30, 2015 and January 31, 2015, the Company had receivables from Wintech of approximately \$16.7 million and \$12.1 million, respectively.